 And as a leader of a company, this transformation can seem daunting when there’s no digital roadmap to follow.
 With increasingly complicated tools, outdated learning systems, and a stagnant approach to corporate learning, it’s no wonder that achieving digital adoption is so hard.
 In fact, employees forget up to 50% of the information presented within one hour; but it doesn’t have to be that way.

-This digital adoption guide will help you navigate and realize the full benefit of your digital transformation projects and provide a roadmap for success when adopting new technologies and tools to empower the people in your organization.
-By the end, you’ll understand what digital adoption is, how it’s been handled in the past, how to overcome adoption challenges, why change is needed, and what strategies and tools are available to help you successfully take your company’s digital transformation to the next level.
+By the end of this blog, you’ll understand what digital adoption is, how it’s been handled in the past, how to overcome adoption challenges, why change is needed, and what strategies and tools are available to help you successfully take your company’s digital transformation to the next level.

 What is digital adoption?